imarc/handbook/strategy.markdown

 Rapid prototypes can be used to quickly test interface or design interaction concepts.
 They bridge the gap between static documents such as site maps and wireframes, and the actual user experience of a web site or app.

-At iMarc, we use prototypes to test novel interfaces, gain user feedback, or to explain an interaction to a client before committing to intensive development.
+At Imarc, we use prototypes to test novel interfaces, gain user feedback, or to explain an interaction to a client before committing to intensive development.

 A UX Engineer creates an interactive mockup; it is barely styled ("low fidelity"), uses real content if possible, and implements the minimum functionality possible to test the concept.
 We review the prototype with the client or users, identifing what works and what needs to change.
 There may be several rounds of iteration, improving and expanding functionality until the interface is well-defined.